-- N. meningitidis : N. meningitidis (Meningococci) is a gram-negative, nonsporeforming diplococcus.
+N. meningitidis (Meningococci) is a gram-negative, nonsporeforming diplococcus.
 It is a leading cause of fatal bacterial meningitis.
-Meningitis may be accompanied by appearance of petechiae (rash) that is associated with meningococcal bacteremia (i.e.,meningococemia).
+Meningitis may be accompanied by the appearance of petechiae (rash) associated with meningococcal bacteremia (i.e.,meningococemia).
 Bacteremia leads to thrombocytopenia, disseminated intravascular coagulation, and shock.
 Less common infections include conjunctivitis, pneumonia, and sinusitis.

-- N. gonorrhoeae: It is a urogenital pathogen which is transmitted by sexual contacts.
-Genital infections includes purulent urethritis in males and cerivicitis in female.
-Other localized infections includes pharyngitis, anorectal infectios, and conjunctivitis (ophthalmia neonatorum).
-Disseminated gonococcal diseases are pelvic inflammatory disease, bacteremia, arthritis and metastatic infections at other body sites.
+It is a urogenital pathogen that is transmitted by sexual contact.
+Genital infections include purulent urethritis in males and cervicitis in females.
+Other localized conditions include pharyngitis, anorectal infection, and conjunctivitis (ophthalmia neonatorum).
+Disseminated gonococcal diseases are pelvic inflammatory disease, bacteremia, arthritis, and metastatic infections at other body sites.

-- Moraxella (Branhamella) catarrhalis: Moraxella catarrhalis, a gram negative diplococcus, is an exclusively human pathogen and is a common cause of otitis media in infants and children.
-M.catarrhalis causes acute, localized infections such as sinusitis, and bronchopneumonia as well as life-threatening, systemic diseases including endocarditis and meningitis.
+Moraxella catarrhalis, a gram-negative diplococcus, is an exclusively human pathogen and is a common cause of otitis media in infants and children.
+M.catarrhalis causes acute, localized infections such as sinusitis, bronchopneumonia, and life-threatening, systemic diseases including endocarditis and meningitis.
 M. catarrhalis can cause pneumonia, especially in patients with alcoholism or chronic obstructive lung disease.
 M. catarrhalis also causes exacerbations of chronic obstructive pulmonary disease (COPD) and chronic bronchitis in elderly patients.

 Gram Negative Coccobacilli

-A coccobacillus is a type of bacterium with a shape intermediate between cocci and bacilli i.e., they are very short rods which may be mistaken for cocci.
-These small, pleomorphic gram-negative bacteria range in shape from round (cocci) to short, thin rods (bacilli); hence the bacteria are called “coccobacilli.”
+A coccobacillus is a type of bacterium with a shape intermediate between cocci and bacilli, i.e., they are very short rods that may be mistaken for cocci.
+These tiny, pleomorphic gram-negative bacteria range in shape from round (cocci) to short, thin rods (bacilli); hence the bacteria are called “coccobacilli.”

-- Kingella species: Kingella kingae is a species of Gram-negative aerobic coccobacilli.
-Kingella kingae is recognized increasingly as a cause of skeletal infections (Osteomyelitis/Septic Arthritis ) in children.
+Kingella kingae is a species of Gram-negative aerobic coccobacilli.
+Kingella kingae is recognized increasingly as a cause of skeletal infections (osteomyelitis/septic arthritis ) in children.